Henning-Klatt/Robot/README.md

 A web-controlled robot.
-Using JavaScript and Bash CGI
+Using JavaScript with AJAX and a Python server with Flask.